optuna/optuna/README.md

 ## Reference

-If you use Optuna in one of your research projects, please cite [our KDD paper](https://doi.org/10.1145/3292500.3330701) `Optuna: A Next-generation Hyperparameter Optimization Framework`:
+If you use Optuna in one of your research projects, please cite [our KDD paper](https://doi.org/10.1145/3292500.3330701) "Optuna: A Next-generation Hyperparameter Optimization Framework":

 <details open>
-<summary>Optuna Paper BibTeX</summary>
+<summary>BibTeX</summary>

 ```bibtex
 @inproceedings{akiba2019optuna,